-- 4. Recheck the position of the leg sets and cross braces. - Using a crane, lift the assembled unit onto the anchor bolts.
-Fasten each leg pad to the anchor bolts using flat washers, lock washers, and hex nuts provided by others.
+- Turn leg and hopper assembly over and position over anchor bolts.
+Secure each leg pad to the foundation anchor bolts with customer-supplied flat washers, lock washers, and nuts.
 Do not tighten hardware at this time. - 6.
-Level unit.
-Tighten all hardware on legs, cross braces, and foundation anchors.
+Level hopper. - 7.
+Tighten all hardware securing legs, cross braces, hopper gussets, and foundation anchor bolts.

-Tighten all hardware before removing crane to prevent
+Tighten all hardware before removing crane.